What should you know and how should you prepare for video counseling?

 My office is a secure and sound-proofed room in which I will not be disturbed, nor will our sessions be overheard by anyone.
 It is best that you find a private space with a steady internet connection.

 If you share your space with others, it is best to ask them to not disturb you during our sessions.
 Many of my clients that live with others find it helpful to run a fan or white-noise machine ($20-$80 online) to drown sound from other people in the house.
-Some of my clients meet with me while sitting in their vehicles or outside, which is fine to do as long as you can ensure privacy and limit distractions.
+Some of my clients meet with me while sitting in their vehicles or outside, which is fine to do as long as you are in the state of Oregon and can ensure privacy and limit distractions.
+I’ll need to know the address of where you are meeting me.

 What do the letters after my name mean?
-(MS, NCC, CRC, LPC Intern)
+(MS, NCC, CRC, Professional Counselor Associate)

 MS (masters of science) means I have a 3-year masters degree in counseling from Portland State University where I met with clients at PSU’s low-cost Counseling Clinic, in addition to supervising peers as they meet with clients for the first time at the clinic.
 I also completed a 1-year internship at the META Counseling Clinic.